Here's how much Cristiano Ronaldo will cost Fantasy Premier League managers

-Nobody saw it coming, but it’s happening.
-Cristiano Ronaldo is returning to Manchester United.
+Nobody saw it coming, but it’s official Cristiano Ronaldo has returned to Manchester United.

 Over a decade since he departed Old Trafford, the Red Devils confirmed via their Twitter page late last week the 36-year-old superstar would be returning to the club where he first showed his potential to become one of the greatest players the world has ever seen.